pavelsvagr/taskboard/README.md

 - node.js version >= 14.15.1,
 - npm version >= 6.14.8
 - Google account
 - Installed MongoDB database locally or use official cloud.
-More details at [MongoDB web page](https://www.mongodb.com/)
+More details at [MongoDB web page](https://www.mongodb.com/).
-- SendGrid account (you can set it up for free).
-More details at [SendGrid web page](https://sendgrid.com/)
+- SendGrid account  for email notifications (you can set it up for free).
+More details at [SendGrid web page](https://sendgrid.com/).
+- Amazon S3 file storage credentials.
+More details at [AWS S3 web page](https://aws.amazon.com/s3/).
-- Registered localhost on google account developer console for oAuth2.
-More details at [Google DEV page](https://console.cloud.google.com/apis/credentials/oauthclient)
+- Registered credentials in google account developer console for oAuth2.
+More details at [Google DEV page](https://console.cloud.google.com/apis/credentials/oauthclient).

 ### External data
 Application primary uses external data for tasks and projects.
-The current version supports only open source ticketing application Redmine, so its required to have its own local or cloud instance available.
+The current version supports only open source ticketing application Redmine.
+Its required to have its own local or cloud instance available for accessing existing projects and issues.

 ### Installation
 - Edit `_dev` file in `server/config/_dev` to contain all keys and rename it to `dev`.